timdarcy/CurrencyConverter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##Purpose
-This applications exists to showcase my programming ability and use of React.
+This application exists to showcase my programming ability and use of React.

 ##Live Location
 Yet to be deployed